tarbari/raise_layers/README.md

 # My Dygma Raise layers

 This repo explains my approach to using layers in my Dygma Raise keyboard.
-Importing layers.json to your keyboard might require some tweaking, but it should work on Bazecor version 1.0.0 Beta 14 and firmware version 1.0.0beta13.
+Importing layers.json to your keyboard might require some tweaking, but it should work on Bazecor version 1.0.0 and firmware version 1.0.9beta

 ---